PolymeshAssociation/polymesh-rest-api/README.md

 Accessing `http://localhost:<PORT>` will take you to the swagger playground UI where all endpoints are documented and can be tested

+### ActiveMQ (Apple Silicone)

+You may need to enable "Use Rosetta for x86/amd64 emulation on Apple Silicon" in order for the Artemis AMQP container to start

+Currently in "Settings" > "Features in development" in docker desktop

 ## License

 This project uses [NestJS](https://nestjs.com/), which is [MIT licensed](./LICENSE.MIT).